Improved Care Prevented 1,150+ British Columbians from Acquiring or Dying from Sepsis, New Research Estimates

-From 2014-18, work to improve sepsis care was led by us and put into action by hundreds of clinicians across the province united through our BC Sepsis Network.
+From 2014-18, work to improve sepsis care was led by the BC Patient Safety & Quality Council (the Council) and put into action by hundreds of clinicians across the province united through its BC Sepsis Network.
 The study’s authors estimate that during those five years:

 - 981 people were prevented from acquiring sepsis while in hospitals

 - 172 people were prevented from dying from sepsis

 - A reduction of cases and deaths contributed to societal savings of approximately $51 million, including $49 million in savings for the health care system